theguly/iris-doc-src/docs/operations/modules/natives/IrisWebHooks.md

 # Module IRIS Webhooks

-!!! tip "Note"
-    This module is not yet bundled with IRIS and is in beta.
-It will be included in next versions of IRIS but can already be installed manually.

 This module offers webhooks support for IRIS.
 It can be configured to send almost any events to to an external service supporting webhooks, such as Discord, Slack or Microsoft Teams.
+It can also be used with automation tools such as Tines and Shufle to further automate IRIS.
 The source code is available [here](https://github.com/dfir-iris/iris-webhooks-module).

 ## Features